cloudwego/kitex/docs/guide/basic-features/circuitbreaker.md

 # Circuit Breaker

-Kitex provides an default implementation of Circuit Breaker, but it's disabled by default.
+Kitex provides a default implementation of Circuit Breaker, but it's disabled by default.

 The following document will introduce that how to enable circuit breaker and configure the policy.